BlockDevsUnited/Whitepaper/README.md

 *To be shaped in coordination with all platform contributors through the term of the forthcoming Initial Bounty Offering (IBO).

-### Market Analysis

-The leader in this space, Gitcoin, has done a tremendous job of engaging and uniting members of the Ethereum development economy, which includes many other projects that build on their platform and chains that use the EVM or have developed a similar virtual machine.
-However, they have largely ignored the community of blockchain developers from outside of this economy.
-This is evidenced by the fact that most projects which don’t facilitate ethereum adoption, either explicitly or within the aforementioned categories fail to receive submissions for their bounty posts on the Gitcoin platform.

-Moreover, we are not strictly Ethereum focused and our ambition is to involve people from every corner of the emergent decentralized economy.
-We are global, with resources that extend the world over given our partnership with the Blockchain Education Network.
-All of this would be enough if our team weren’t organized by developers, and weren’t driven to push the boundaries of developing decentralized economies at scale.

 ### Devcash Allocation